R Links

 • Positron

-• Just came out of beta, but is mostly stable and has modern features absent from RStudio
+• Recently out of beta, but is mostly stable and has modern features absent from RStudio

 • If you have experience in VSCode, I recommend Positron